by Dr. Bill Rawls Updated 11/14/24

 If you’re traveling by car

 Automobiles are a slightly less stressful mode of transportation because you can set your own your pace, and having some measure of control over your schedule reduces anxiety.
 Being able to stop frequently and choosing the best routes for your trip are two primary advantages of traveling by car.
 Driving can also be much more affordable, and it allows you to pack more of what you might need (without paying extra baggage fees).
+The biggest disadvantage?
+Time.
+Being cooped up inside a car is uncomfortable, and automobile travel takes seven to 10 times longer than air travel.
+For a long trip, air travel often wins out for both cost and stress reduction.
+However, there are perfectly good reasons to choose to drive rather than fly, and the following tips can make driving less stressful and more comfortable for you.

 • Pace the trip, and stop frequently.
 To reduce pain and stiffness, get out and stretch your legs at rest stops every hour or two.